MonetDB/MonetDBLite-Java/README.md

 less object allocations.
 However for the more complex SQL types, we mapped them to Java Classes, while matching the JDBC specification.

-One important feature of MonetDB is that the SQL `NULL` values are mapped into the system's minimum values (check the table for details).
-In MonetDBJavaLite, this feature persists for primitive types.
-**However for the Java Classes mapping, SQL NULL values are translated into null objects, so be careful!** Down bellow there is a explanation on how to easily check for SQL NULL values in query result sets (`NullMappings` class).
+One important feature of MonetDB is SQL `NULL` values are mapped into the system's minimum values (check the table for details).
+In MonetDBJavaLite, this feature persists for primitive types. **However for Java Classes mapping, SQL NULL values are translated into null objects.** Down bellow there is a explanation on how to easily check for SQL NULL values in query result sets (`NullMappings` class).

 | MonetDB Type                         | Java Primitive/Class                                                                        | Null Value                                                                                                   |
 | :----------------------------------- | :------------------------------------------------------------------------------------------ | :----------------------------------------------------------------------------------------------------------- |